 Feel free to try these methods until one works successfully for your dog.
 Also, if a specific treatment worked for you, please leave a comment in the section below!

-1. Pineapple Treatment For Poop Eating
+1. The Pineapple Treatment

 Not only can dogs eat pineapples, but they are also very nutritious for them as well.
 A little known secret of pineapples is that it can actually be used as a treatment for coprophagia in dogs!